emotion-js/emotion/packages/jest/README.md

 ### `classNameReplacer`

-jest-emotion's snapshot serializer replaces the hashes in class names with an index so that things like whitespace changes won't break snapshots.
+@emotion/jest's snapshot serializer replaces the hashes in class names with an index so that things like whitespace changes won't break snapshots.
 It optionally accepts a custom class name replacer, it defaults to the below.

 ```jsx
 function classNameReplacer(className, index) {